 Graphically I really like the game – it’s nice and simple without over complicating things.
 Everything is on the screen so you can see it all at a glance, which leads me to one thing people may not like which the developer even emailed me about in case anyone asks.
 You can’t zoom or scroll the Picross.
 Due to the way the game is created, everything is on the screen at once and you can’t zoom into smaller sections like you can with Soduku for example.
 This is because you need to be able to see the numbers on each row and column to work out what goes where – if you zoomed in then you wouldn’t be able to see these anymore.
 For this, I agree with the developer – although it does get pretty small when doing the 20×20 on a Vita screen!

 Speaking of the Vita, the game supports touchscreen but the developers don’t 100% recommend it – and once again, I fully agree.
-The 5×5, and even the 10×10, puzzles are okay in terms of size.
-So for those, go wild – use the touchscreen if you want as there is no penalty for doing something wrong, unlike in other Picross games, so it’s okay if you miss-press a few things.
+The 5×5 and 10×10 puzzles are okay in terms of size, so for those, go wild – use the touchscreen if you want as there is no penalty for doing something wrong, unlike in other Picross games, so it’s okay if you miss-press a few things.
 But once you jump to anything bigger, you will either need tiny little hands or a stylus.
 Don’t forget – it was originally a Wii U and 3DS game – both of which had a stylus.

 Regarding the sound, there isn’t any.
 Well, you have the looping music but that’s about it.
 You have the option to turn the music on or off at your leisure – personally, I left it on the majority of the time, only turning it off when I was watching something on my iPad.
 The music is cheery and generic (it’s in the trailer below) but it’s only one track that loops, so if you’re playing it a lot then you may wish for different tracks before too long.